 As the number of surgeries increases so does the number of surgical complications.
-One of the most troublesome but least-known complication is that one leg becomes longer than the other.
+One of the most troublesome but least-known complications is that one leg becomes longer than the other.

 Uneven leg lengths following hip replacement surgery often lead to hip pain, chronic back pain, and sciatica (nerve pain) that will prevent patients from being able to stand or sit for long periods of time.
 Often, patients agree to the surgery because they want to lead more active lives.
 Instead, having one leg longer than the other produces just the opposite result: they are left in more pain and capable of even less activity.